 In October 2001, we terminated for nonperformance a distributor's exclusive rights to distribute certain of our composite building products in exchange for minimum purchase commitments.
 We are now rebuilding and expanding our distribution network for composite building products and have begun a program of advertising in trade magazines, in-store promotions, and exhibiting at trade and home shows.
 Most importantly, in the fourth quarter of 2001 and the first quarter of 2002, we added three distributors with five locations in the Midwest and Southwest.
-We believe that the market for composite building products will grow as consumer awareness of the advantages of these products increases their acceptance as an alternative to traditional wood products, especially in light of the phase-out of widely used pressure-treated lumber that contains potentially harmful chemicals.
+We believe that the market for composite building products will grow as consumer awareness of the advantages of these products, especially in light of the phase-out of widely used pressure-treated lumber that contains potentially harmful chemicals.